saintzaw/tp/docs/UserGuide.md

 #### 5.3.2 Adding Grade Obtained for Module: `grade`
 **Function**

-Input the grade you got for the module once you have taken it in the planned semester.
-This grade will then be used to [calculate your CAP](#552-calculating-your-current-cap-calculatecap) with the `calculatecap` command.
+After you have finished the module, you will receive a grade for it.
+Input the grade you got for the module into Modganiser using this command and Modganiser will use these grades to [calculate your CAP](#552-calculating-your-current-cap-calculatecap) with the `calculatecap` command.

 |   [Parameter](#8-glossary)    |                          Description                           |                                                                Accepted Inputs                                                                |
 |:--------------:|:--------------------------------------------------------------:|:---------------------------------------------------------------------------------------------------------------------------------------------:|